bryanreiter/myShell/README.md

 Originally I anticipated this project as being extremely difficult.
 I will not lie, it is definitely difficult and has me researching way more than any other project.

+## Details

+This project was written for my Operating Systems course (CIS 3207) at Temple University.
+It is a basic unix like shell that can perform redirection, piping, and basic background processing.

+There is functionality that I didn't have time to add that I may add in the future.

 ## Function
   ### `void checkIOorPipe(char *input, char **envp)`